carlgriffin57/clustering-exercises/README.md

 | taxvaluedollarcnt            | Total tax assessed value                                                                                           | continuous, float              |
 | landtaxvaluedollarcnt        | Assessed tax value of the land                                                                                     | continuous, float              |
 | taxamount                    | Total property tax assessed                                                                                        | continuous, float              |

+## Project Steps

+### Acquire

+The Acquire.py module contains several funtions:
+- Sets up the connection to the MySQL database where the data is stored.
+- Acquires the Zillow data according to a SQL statement.
+- Caches the acquired data locally to speed up processing.

+### Prepare

+### Explore

+### Model

+### Conclusion